Mets vs. Nationals photos

-The Mets face the Nationals in the second game of a three-game series on Tuesday at Nationals Park in Washington.
+The Mets beat the Nationals, 8-4, in the rubber game of a three-game series on Wednesday at Nationals Park in Washington.

+The Washington Nationals' Trea Turner singles in front of Mets catcher Wilson Ramos in the second inning of a game on Wednesday in Washington.
+Gerardo Parra scored on the play.

+The Mets' J.D.
+Davis, right, and Robinson Cano celebrate after scoring on Washington Nationals centerfielder Victor Robles' fielding error of Amed Rosario's single in the sixth inning of a game against the Washington Nationals on Wednesday in Washington.

 New York Mets starting pitcher Jacob deGrom walks off the field after pitching to the Washington Nationals in the first inning of the MLB baseball game between the Washington Nationals and the New York Mets at Nationals Park in Washington, DC, USA, 03 September 2019.New York Mets at Washington Nationals, Washington, Dc, USA - 03 Sep 2019